 “The relationship that you guys have and how deep you go with each other and how you know each other so well, that’s kind of similar to how the friendships evolve in the teacher training,” she said.
 “You learn things about each other that you normally wouldn’t share.”

 The ladies credited not only Conner, but each other, for their success in the program and deepened love for yoga.
-While Gordon discovered her life’s purpose during retirement, Maura is able to implement certain lessons into her career.
+While Gordon discovered her life’s purpose during retirement, Mauro is able to implement certain lessons into her career.

-“I am able to really disconnect and that has been such a gift,” said Maura, reflecting on a recent phone call with an irate client.
+“I am able to really disconnect and that has been such a gift,” said Mauro, reflecting on a recent phone call with an irate client.
 “I was so calm and she said, ‘Are you on drugs or something?’
 I was like, ‘It’s yoga baby.’”

 Visit peacockteacher.com/200-hour/ for information on upcoming teacher training sessions, which are approved by the Yoga Alliance.
 The Prancing Peacock is located at 139 Zimmerman Lane, Langhorne, and 524 Stony Hill Road, Yardley.